flattiverse/connector-csharp/IMPLEMENTERS.md

 Current runtime rule:

 * only active scanners with sufficient battery charge produce visibility
-* scanner angles are interpreted relative to the owning unit's current facing angle
+* scanner angles are interpreted as absolute world angles
 * passive energy and radiation intake is processed independently from scanner visibility and therefore still works while scanners are off
 * passive sun intake uses `maskingFactor * 1 / (1 + d/60)^sqrt(2)` with `d` as edge-to-edge distance; transfers below `1%` are ignored completely
 * a player's own controllables are not reported back through `0x30` / `0x31` / `0x32` / `0x3F`; the owner must use the separate `0x80` / `0x82` controllable channel for them